stitchy1/VODTC/README.md

-# OptFlow-tracking-pytorch
+# Video Object Detection, Tracking and Counting

-Pytorch implementation of Flownet, compressed flownet with efficient-net plugged-in and YOLOv3, applying for realtime video object detection, tracking and counting.
+Pytorch implementation of an Optical Flow network and its combination with YOLO, compressed flownet with SElayer plugged-in, applied for realtime video object detection, tracking and counting.

 Inference using fp16 (half-precision) is also supported.